Bamiyemiasulewon/EtherVault/README.md

 ## Features
 - **Deposit Ether**: Users can deposit Ether into the contract by sending it directly to the contract address.
 - **Withdraw Ether**: Only the contract owner can withdraw Ether from the contract.
 This ensures that only authorized parties can access the funds stored in the contract.
-- **Check Balance**: Users can check the current balance of the contract.
+- **Check Balance**: Users can check the current balance of the contract

 ## Usage
 1. **Deploy Contract**: Deploy the EtherWallet contract to the Ethereum blockchain.